vickmuir/Backup/configure-simple-file-backup-linux.md

 2. Select the server where the files to be backed up are located.
 Click the right-pointing expansion arrow to reveal the WebCC link.
 3. Start your VPN connection to get access to the IBM private network.
 4. Click the WebCC Login link to start the WebCC client in your browser.<br/>
-  **Note**: If WebCC doesn't start, there might be a problem with your VPN connection.
+  **Note**: If WebCC doesn't start, you might have a problem with your VPN connection.
 You might also see a message that says the form you're sending isn't secure.
 It is expected - proceed by sending the form.

 ## Configuring a Backup Job